foopgp/foopgp-hugowebsite/content/english/solutions/encryption.md

 ### General Encryption

-Encryption is a security technique used to protect information by transforming it into an unreadable format for unauthorized individuals.
-It uses mathematical algorithms and encryption keys to encode data, ensuring the confidentiality and integrity of the information.
+Encryption is a cryptographic process that makes a document incomprehensible to unauthorized persons.
+Encrypting involves using mathematical algorithms with short data called *"keys"*, to encode other data.
 The two main types of encryption are symmetric encryption and asymmetric encryption:

 1. **Symmetric Encryption**:
    - Uses the same key to encrypt and decrypt data.